 The prior experience and non-collegiate sponsored credit policy concerns either prior life experience that has resulted in college-level learning or planned extra-curricular experiences that will result in college-level learning.

-Either of these categories include, but are not limited to, work, volunteer or political activity, non-credit courses, military service, seminars, and hobbies engaged in prior or during the period of matriculation into one of the undergraduate academic programs at Holy Apostles.
+Either of these categories include, but are not limited to, work, volunteer or political activity, non-credit courses, military service, seminars, and hobbies engaged in prior or during the period of matriculation into one of the undergraduate academic programs at Holy Apostles College and Seminary.

-Students seeking credit under this policy will apply to the Academic Dean to substitute prior experience or non-collegiate sponsored experience for courses normally offered at Holy Apostles.
-On an exceptional basis, and only at the discretion of the Academic Dean’s approval, the policy enables a student to apply for college credit for a course not in the Holy Apostles catalog because it is needed for the student to pursue his vocation as a future Catholic leader.
+Students seeking credit under this policy will apply to the Academic Dean to substitute prior experience or non-collegiate sponsored experience for courses normally offered at Holy Apostles College and Seminary.
+On an exceptional basis, and only at the discretion of the Academic Dean’s approval, the policy enables a student to apply for college credit for a course not in the Holy Apostles College and Seminary catalog because it is needed for the student to pursue his vocation as a future Catholic leader.

 Students may apply for up to 30 credits of life experience towards the Bachelor of Arts degree program or 15 credits towards the Associate of Arts degree program and must provide written documentation for every subject in which he or she wants “prior life experience credit.”